 "Design is in everything we make, but it’s also between those things.
 It's a mix of craft, science, storytelling, propaganda, and philosophy" - Erik Adigard

-As creative professionals, we need to question the use of material and technologies, to stretch the limits of our creativity to imagine a newer and better way of seeing and making.
+As creative professionals, we need to question the use of material and technologies, to stretch the limits of our creativity to imagine a newer and better way of seeing, communicating and making.
 To be curious, to be empathetic, to be respectful towards people and resources – these are the essential traits of any designer or artist.

 The school engages with centers, disciplines and studios, for expressive, experimental use of cutting edge technologies.
 We offer opportunities to engage with industrial design, craft, contemporary textile practices, visual communication and strategic branding, user experience and interaction design, as well as system and service design.